 This work bolstered the use of weakly coordinating electrolytes/solvents as an electrochemical medium to allow for the generation and characterisation of highly reactive and unstable 17e- organometallic radical-cations.
 Additional work at UVM led to the pioneering of a new method to modify electrode surfaces through an ethynyl linkage.
 The covalent attachment of molecules to an electrode surface is fundamental to the field of molecular electronics and numerous material applications.

-Recently, Kevin accepted a Reader position in Medicinal Chemistry (equivalent to a full professor position in the American system) at the University of Greenwich in the U.K. where he continues his interdisciplinary research.
+Recently, Kevin accepted a Reader position in Medicinal Chemistry at the University of Greenwich in the U.K. where he continues his interdisciplinary research in the field of synthetic and molecular electrochemistry.